mikecamara/adversarial-machine-learning-attacks/todo/README.md

 *  Focus on Literature Review
 * Investigate IBM Adversarial Robustness Toolbox
 * Create initial research questions
-* Create Table of content in the Latex document
 * First selection of papers
 * Explain what is IBM ART and how can be useful for us
-* Create the abstract structure in LaTeX doc
-* Post DonkeyCar code of working car to GitHub
+* Post updated DonkeyCar code of working car to GitHub

 <hr>

 ## Week 3